 Decision Tree Convergence

-VisiRule supports the merging of divergent branches, which overcomes the traditional limitation of decision trees.
+VisiRule supports the merging of divergent branches, which overcomes many of the traditional limitation of decision trees.

 VisiRule Advantages over Decision Trees Software

 VisiRule charts are not simple decision trees.
 They are directed acyclic graphs.
 DAGs offer a highly compact and efficient representation with minimal redundancy.
 Decision Graphs are far, far more powerful than decision trees as you can merge separate branches.
-This helps overcome the traditional problem of exponential growth, or combinatorial explosion, which comes from the inherent divergence of decision trees, where after just a few levels of questions, you can have hundreds of branches to manage.
-With expert systems, we often have many questions and answers, but just a few outcomes or conclusions.
+This helps overcome the traditional problem of exponential growth, or combinatorial explosion, which comes from divergence in decision trees.
+After just a few levels of questions, you can have hundreds of branches to manage.
+In expert systems, we often have many questions and answers, but just a few outcomes or conclusions.
 This implies convergence.

-Whereas standard decision tree construction restricts nodes to having a single parent, VisiRule allows nodes to have multiple parents.
-This is called convergence.
+Whereas standard decision tree construction restricts nodes to having a single parent, VisiRule allows nodes to share multiple parents.
+This is convergence.
 Why is this so helpful?
-Firstly, convergence decreases the number of nodes and, secondly, convergence reduces the amount of unhelpful duplication.
+Firstly, convergence decreases the number of nodes and, secondly, it reduces the amount of unhelpful duplication across similar branches.

-The ability to merge divergent branches means that the resulting diagram is easier to manage and maintain.
-Its like a family tree where a) marriages can occur between more than two people and b) cousins, aunts, uncles and even siblings can marry!
+The ability to merge divergent branches means that the resulting diagram is more compact and easier to manage and maintain.

 Executable Decision Tree Software & Flowcharts

 Flowcharts have been around for almost 100 years now and provide a well-proven way of presenting process flow using structured diagrams.
 VisiRule charts can present complex logic in a simple and concise way without the need for programmers.